Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 AIMA processing is slower than the legacy SEF agency was.
 Realistic end-to-end timelines in 2026 are 12 to 18 months from biometrics to card issuance, and some cases run longer.
 The good news is that, as of the 2024 nationality law update, the five-year clock toward citizenship begins on the date your residency application is submitted — not when your card is finally issued.
 That single change neutralised the worst of the backlog risk for citizenship-track applicants.

-The citizenship timeline is in active legal flux — and you need to understand exactly where things stand.
-Here is the precise sequence, because almost every blog post on this gets it wrong:
+The citizenship timeline has changed — and you need to understand exactly where things stand.
+Here is the precise sequence, because older blog posts and videos are now stale:

 - Parliament initially approved a bill to extend the residency requirement for citizenship from five years to ten years (seven years for EU and CPLP nationals).